 Getting healthy sleep is one of Life’s Essential 8 — key measures for improving and maintaining cardiovascular health, as defined by the American Heart Association.
 Better cardiovascular health helps lower the risk for heart disease, stroke and other major health problems.

 Do you take naps?
 Maybe you should!
 A good nap can get you out of that afternoon slump, recharge your energy, and leave you more alert and in a better mood.
 But when, where and how long?
 Get the secrets to a successful power nap.

-- Do you get less than the recommended 7-9 hours of sleep each night?
+- Do you get less than the recommended seven to nine hours of sleep each night?

 - After lunch, do you start to feel cranky and irritable?

 - Are you bright and alert in the morning, but find it hard to concentrate by the afternoon?

 - Do you need another cup of coffee or a sugary energy drink just to make it to dinner?

 If you answered “yes” to any of the above, this oldie-but-goodie might be for you: napping.
 That’s right, naps aren’t just for kids anymore.
 Research has shown that, even among adults, naps provide many benefits to help you make it through the day.

 Increased alertness:: It’ll be easier to pay attention during your staff meeting — or while driving your forklift — if you can avoid nodding off or spacing out.